Suyog-Shrestha109/agriscan-hardware/README.md

 **Tracked in the project task system as:** "Work on the Bluetooth-like connection between ESP32s" **Written:** January 22, 2026 — recovered from Slack `#agriscan-general`

-The device-to-device communication layer for AgriScan, built in four stages in one session.
+The device-to-device communication layer for AgriScan was built in four stages in one session.
 The product requirement driving this work: the system has to move sensor data between a Hub and remote CropBands **without any internet connection**, because the farms it targets don't have one.